 Section 03, “Inspection Guidance.”
-After each requirement, specific inspection guidance must follow. pecific guidance explain how individual requirements can be accomplished and alerts the inspector to potential problems by the use of discretionary provisions, such as, “can,” “may,” “might,” and “should”.
+After each requirement, specific inspection guidance must follow.
+This section provides specific guidance to explain how individual requirements can be accomplished and alerts the inspector to potential problems by the use of discretionary provisions, such as, “can,” “may,” “might,” and “should”.
 Clearly identify guidance so it will not be mistaken for additional inspection requirements.
+(See section 05.01e)

 For existing procedures, the guidance must reflect experience gained or problems encountered in performing the inspection.

-Note: The inspection guidance section may offer general as well as specific guidance ach inspection requirement must have a specific number or letter assigned to it for identification purposes.
+Note: The inspection guidance section may offer general as well as specific guidance.
+Each inspection requirement must have a specific number or letter assigned to it for identification purposes.
 The identifier will be used in the inspection guidance section to associate the specific guidance to the associated requirement.
 When there are two separate sections, if no guidance is given for a requirement, the corresponding identifier in the guidance section will use the phrase, “No inspection guidance.”

 Section 04, “Resource Estimate.”
 This section provides an estimate of the average time needed to complete the inspection (not including preparation and documentation time).
 This estimate is for broad resource planning and is not intended as a measure for judging the inspector’s or the region’s performance.
 Actual inspections may require substantially more or less time, depending on the individual circumstances.

 Section 05, “Procedure Completion.”
-This section defines the minimum sample size to be inspected and reported in RPS in order to consider the procedure complete. escribes what inspection sample and how samples are counted.
+This section defines the minimum sample size to be inspected and reported in RPS in order to consider the procedure complete.
+It also describes what constitutes an inspection sample and how samples are counted.

 Section 06, “References.”
-This section lists documents that will be immediately helpful to the inspector in performing the .
+This section lists documents that will be immediately helpful to the inspector in performing the IP.
 The reference section is not intended to be a historical listing of documents about the inspection area.
 It will be limited to those references directly relevant to performing the procedure.
+See section 05.04 for more information on references.

-0.03 Baseline Inspection Procedures
+08.03 Baseline Inspection Procedures

-Baseline IPs are standalone IP attachments for the operating reactor risk-informed baseline inspection program.
-(For example, IP 71111.01, “Adverse Weather Protection,” is a standalone baseline inspection procedure to IP 71111) These baseline IPs include both requirements and guidance.
+Baseline IPs are standalone IP attachments for the operating reactor, risk-informed, baseline inspection program.
+(For example, IP 71111.01, “Adverse Weather Protection,” is a standalone baseline inspection procedure to IP 71111, “Reactor Safety-Initiating Events, Mitigating Systems, Barrier Integrity.”)
+These baseline IPs include both requirements and guidance.
 For this program, the baseline IPs correspond to “inspectable areas” (as defined in program basis documentation) within the “cornerstones of safety” that form the foundation of the ROP (see IMC 2515, “Light-Water Reactor Inspection Program–Operations Phase”).